TurboTax will show you the money-saving tax deductions you can take as a small business owner.

 What kind of deductions can I take as a small business?

 Sure, you pay tax on your business profits.
 But there’s good news, too.
-You can potentially reduce your taxable income significantly by taking all the deductions you’re entitled to as business expenses.
+You can reduce your taxable income significantly by taking all the deductions you’re entitled to as business expenses.

 To determine whether you can deduct an expense, ask yourself: Is this expense both ordinary and necessary to the business?
 The IRS requires both elements.